Tumas Group: Expansion in the energy sector

 The Group's turnover for 2011 was in excess of €112 million.

 After 2013, with the Labour government led by Joseph Muscat, the Tumas group (at that point led by Tumas' son George Fenech and grandson Yorgen Fenech) expanded in the energy sector.

 Tumas group banded together with Michael Apap Bologna and Gasan Group to found ElectroGas Malta (EGM) as a consortium that also included Siemens Project Ventures GmbH and Socar Trading SA, aimed to build a €510 million new gas-powered plant in Delimara, which would produce electricity by burning liquified gas (LNG) imported from Azerbaijan.
 Electrogas was contracted to sell electricity and LNG to Enemalta for 18 years, started in 2015.

 The government provided Electrogas with an indefinite government guarantee, committing to cover its losses in case of failure to make a profit.
 The first batch of LNG was bought by Electrogas from SOCAR for $113 million and sold by them to Enemalta for $153 million, with further deliveries generating similar profits, however Electrogas recorded continued unexplained losses, with -€23 million in 2017.
 Daphne Caruana Galizia was investigating the Electrogas scheme when she was murdered on 16 October 2017.
 She was also investigating an unknown company named 17 Black.
 It was later learned that 17 Black was a Dubai-based company owned by Mr. Fenech which had made plans to pay millions to officials in Muscat's government.

 The Auditor General's enquiry into the 2013 tender concluded that the tender was a “premeditated” effort to award the contract to Electrogas and that Electrogas' electricity price was significantly higher than that bought over the interconnector.

 Yorgen Fenech resigned from director of Tumas Group and of Electrogas in 2019.
 His uncle Ray Fenech took over control of the group.
 On 25 November 2019 Tumas Group said that allegations linking Fenech to the murder of Daphne Caruana Galizia were "alien to the Tumas Group's values".
+Moira Fenech's shares in Tumas Group have been temporarily transferred to Malta government as a guarantee for Yorgen Fenech being released on bail.
+In November 2019, Ray Fenech had advised Yorgen Fenech to leave Malta to avoid his imminent arrest for murder and to avoid using credit cards "because of tracing".